 - Do a physical exam to look for signs of PCOS, such as extra body hair and high blood pressure.
+This may include a pelvic exam.
 The doctor will also check your height and weight to see if you have a healthy body mass index (BMI).
-The exam also checks your thyroid gland, skin, breasts, and belly.
-You will have a blood pressure check and a pelvic exam to find out if you have enlarged or abnormal ovaries.

 How is polycystic ovary syndrome (PCOS) treated?